chetanthawani11/lifedash/docs/TASK-4.2-COMPLETE.md

 **What to Check:**
 - Journal page is readable on mobile
 - Entry cards stack nicely
-- "+ New Entry" button accessible
+- "New Entry" button accessible
 - Entry form is usable on mobile
 - Mood selector fits on screen
 - Preview toggles work